 More On Step 2: Holding Preliminary Discussions With Council

-Step 2 of the process is to hold a Preliminary Discussion with council.
+Step 2 of the process is to hold a Preliminary Discussion with your local council.

 Most councils will allow you to arrange a meeting with their building inspectors on your property and discuss: